 About Assistant Director Mansur Ajang

-Mansur Ajang, Ahmad's assistant director, is a performer, director and coach working with marginalized communities in Berlin.
-One focus of his work is theater productions with long-term unemployed people that unleash the potential of people in social and economic circumstances through artistic creativity.
+Mansur Ajang, Ahmad's assistant director, is a performer, director and coach working with marginalised communities in Berlin.
+One focus of his work is theatre productions with long-term unemployed people that unleash the potential of people in social and economic circumstances through artistic creativity.
 He was trained at the Elisabethbühne of the Schauspielhaus in Salzburg.
-First engagements followed at the Theater of the Young World in Leipzig, Staatstheater Darmstadt and Ballhaus Ost Berlin.
-He is a member of the ensemble of the Magdeburg Theater since 2022.
+First engagements followed at the Theatre of the Young World in Leipzig, Staatstheater Darmstadt and Ballhaus Ost Berlin.
+He is a member of the ensemble of the Magdeburg Theatre since 2022.
 Ilk is his second production with the performance artist Ahmad Baba.

 About the residency

-Ahmad Baba's residency with SHOUT Festival & Midlands Arts Center (MAC) is part of the curatorial production Embodied Temporalities by Oyoun cultural center in Berlin, Germany.
+Ahmad Baba’s residency with SHOUT Festival & Midlands Arts Centre (MAC) is part of the curatorial production Embodied Temporalities by Oyoun cultural centre in Berlin, Germany.

-Perform Europe is funded by the Creative Europe Program of the European Union and co-managed by a Consortium of 5 organizations: IETM – International network for contemporary performing arts, The European Festivals Association (EFA), Circostrada, EDN – European Dancehouse Network, and IDEA Consult.
+Perform Europe is funded by the Creative Europe Programme of the European Union and co-managed by a Consortium of 5 organisations: IETM – International network for contemporary performing arts, the European Festivals Association (EFA), Circostrada, EDN – European Dancehouse Network, and IDEA Consult.